victorBaro/DynamicsMenu/README.md

 DynamicsMenu
 ============

-Example of Main Menu using UIKit Dynamics as seen in WakeUp Challenge [Final project gif](otherFiles/dynamicsMenu.gif)
+Example of Main Menu using UIKit Dynamics as seen in WakeUp Challenge.

+[Final project gif](otherFiles/dynamicsMenu.gif)

-Find a tutorial about this project in victorbaro.com
+Find a tutorial about this project in [victorbaro.com](http://victorbaro.com/)